 The 32 youth teams of the clubs which qualified for the UEFA Champions League group stage are in this path, with the groups decided by the UEFA Champions League group stage draw.

-• Atlético Madrid, Barcelona, Bayern München, Benfica, Juventus, Manchester City, Paris and Real Madrid all keep up their records of entering all seven editions of this competition (along with domestic champions path hopefuls Ajax and Porto – the current UEFA Youth League holders – who both could yet reach the group stage through the UEFA Champions League path).
+• Ajax, Atlético Madrid, Barcelona, Bayern München, Benfica, Juventus, Manchester City, Paris and Real Madrid all keep up their records of entering all seven editions of this competition (along with domestic champions path hopefuls Porto – the current UEFA Youth League holders).

 • Barcelona have played a record 53 games in this competition but Chelsea have scored more goals than anyone else (142).